CANIS-NAU/LoRa-Package/Android Framework/ReadMe.md

 ## Import the Lora Messenger library:
 To get started using the Lora Messenger library, make sure you download the LoRa-Package and locate the "loralibrary" folder.

-Open your Android Studio Project and make sure you are in the "android" view.

 1) To import the "loralibrary" within Android Studio, follow these steps:
 	1) File > New > Import Module …
 	2) Locate the location of the "loralibrary" folder and select it